Vir0z4/svrp/docs/Troubleshooting.md

 # Troubleshooting

-For support, please join the [Sony MegaServer](https://discord.gg/EdccRK73nC) Discord server and talk to us on the #vaio channel.
+For support, please join the [SonyPlaza](https://discord.gg/bF9BgTzqZk) Discord server and talk to us on the #vaio channel.

 ## Errors while running SVRP